open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

   serviceMonitorSelector: {}
 ```

-This configuration means that it will match on all `PodMonitors` and
+This configuration means that it will match on all `PodMonitor` and
-`ServiceMonitors`.
+`ServiceMonitor` resources.
 See the
 [full OpenTelemetryCollector definition in "Do you know if metrics are actually being scraped?"](#do-you-know-if-metrics-are-actually-beingscraped).

 ### Do your labels, namespaces, and ports match for your ServiceMonitor and your Service (or PodMonitor and your Pod)?